Kevin Kornegay: Career

-Kornegay worked as a researcher from 1992 to 1994 for the IBM Thomas J. Watson Reseearch Center.
+Kornegay worked as a researcher from 1992 to 1994 for the IBM Thomas J. Watson Research Center.
 Kornegay held faculty positions at Purdue University, MIT, Cornell, and Georgia Institute of Technology.
 In 1994, he started as assistant professor at Purdue University's School of Electrical and Computer Engineering.
 Later in 1997, he was the Dr. Martine Luther King Jr. Visiting Professor at the Massachusetts Institute of Technology.
 From 1998 to 2005, he held the positions of associate professor and assistant professor at Cornell University.
 In 2006, Kornegay joined the faculty of Georgia Institute of Technology as the Motorola Foundation Professor in the Department of Electrical and Computer Engineering.

 In 2016, Kornegay was presented with the Endowed Chair in Internet of Things Security at Morgan State University, the first established endowed chair at the university.

 In 2023, Kornegay was one of 502 scientists and engineers to be elected as an American Association for the Advancement of Science (AAAS) Fellow in the Section on Industrial Science and Technology.

 Currently, Kornegay is a professor at Morgan State University as the Eugene Deloatch IoT Security Endowed Professor and Director of the Cybersecurity Assurance and Policy (CAP) Center for Academic Excellence in the Electrical and Computer Engineering Department.